San Michele Mondovì: Internal

 The church is made up of three naves, two lateral and one central.
 It has two rows of desks.

 Near the side naves there are four altars, two on the right and two on the left, two confessionals, two statues and, in the right nave, the wooden pulpit, richly and finely inlaid.

 At the end of the naves there is the Presbytery, with the main altar in marble and the Ambo, also in marble.

 The Tabernacle of the Blessed Sacrament is located behind the altar.

 Paintings

-Each side altar features splendid paintings.
-Worthy of note is the painting of the Holy Shroud present in the last altar on the left.
-Furthermore, at the back of the church there is a majestic painting of San Michele Arcangelo.

-Along the entire perimeter of the church there are the Stations, finely painted, and also near each column there is a phrase from the Our Father.
+Each side altar features several paintings.

 The Triptych painted by the three San Michele artists Pecchenino, Cozza and Roà is important.
 It represents Saint Justina, Saint Michael the Archangel and, in the centre, the Holy Family.

 St. Paul's Church

 Also important is the church of San Paolo, one of the largest hamlets of San Michele.
 They are very similar in structure to the church of San Michele.